complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/project-information/faq.en.md

 ## What is Network Canvas?

 Network Canvas is a suite of three applications designed to assist researchers in the collection of social network data.
-These applications are: Architect for building interview protocols, Interviewer for use in the field to collect data, and Fresco for deploying protocols in the web browser.
+These applications are: Architect for building interview protocols, Interviewer for use in the field to collect data, and [Fresco](/en/fresco) for deploying protocols in the web browser.

 We have designed our software to overcome a few distinct barriers to social network data collection:

 1. The act of collecting self-reported data is often dull and tedious.
 Our software is built with an emphasis on user experience, and has been rated highly in usability and satisfaction [testing](http://dl.acm.org/citation.cfm?id=2858368).
 2. There is not enough consistency or capacity for reproducibility across social network data collection.
 Having reusable, road-tested, and easy to implement instruments in our Architect software should help researchers to begin to standardize and improve the quality and impact of their research.
+3. Managing incoming network data and preparing it for statistical analysis is too difficult.
+Our Interviewer app will export data in formats that work with most common social network analysis applications and workflows.

 ## When can I use the tools in the Network Canvas suite?